google/executor.nvim/README.md

 # Executor.nvim

-This is not an officially supported Google product
+_This is not an officially supported Google product._

 Executor.nvim is a plugin that allows you to run command line tasks in the background and be notified of results.

-It is primarily designed for running tests, but any task can be run using it.
+It is primarily designed for running tests, but any command line task can be run using it.

 ## Installation